mrlynn/ansible-demo/setup/README.md

 ```

+### Deploying Nodes to AWS/EC2

+The first thing we'll need to accomplish is getting our Ops Manager node deployed.
+Since the application requirements are pretty decent, we'll leverage an M3 Instance.
+Here's what that looks like in terms of resource:

 ### Ansible Hosts File

 Once you have your hosts that you want to demonstrate connectivity and automation with **Ansible**, you need to create your ```ansible-hosts``` file.
 Here's and example: